Crompton House Church of England Academy

 The buildings are currently made up of a number of 19th-century buildings and modern extensions, although a potential redesigns are currently underway to allow the accommodation of the additional 560 students.

-In January 2019, the school was rated 'Good' by Ofste.
+In January 2019, the school was rated 'Good' by Ofsted.

 Crompton House underwent an expansion process, creating a new three-storey building on the grounds of the rugby pitch to allow an increase of 50% (560 pupils), details of the current planning application can be found on the Oldham Councils Website.
 Given the need for additional pupils is due to international immigration (source Oldham Council Future Education Provision), a change to the admissions policy is also anticipated.

 The school has experienced rapid declines in GCSE performance.
 Between 2017 and 2019, the percentage of students who obtained Grade 5 or above in English & Maths GCSEs fell from 60% to 45%.
 Performance in Progress 8, a metric of how much improvement was made by students between KS2 and KS4, was below the national average.
 Disadvantaged pupils performed significantly worse than the national average in all metrics and worse than the local average in most.